leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/12 - Introduction to AWS Boto in Python/Course Description.md

 ---

 ## Reporting and Notifying!
+Alerting humans and machines to take action is a key component in data engineering.
 Let's learn how to automate sharing your findings with the world by building notification triggers for your analysis.

 ### SNS Topics